borgbackup/borg/docs/internals.rst

 Encryption
 ----------

-AES_ is used with CTR mode of operation (so no need of padding).
+AES_ is used with CTR mode of operation (so no need for padding).
 A 64 bits initialization vector is used, a SHA256_ based HMAC_ is computed on the encrypted chunk with a random 64 bits nonce and both are stored in the chunk.
-The header of each chunk is actually : TYPE(1) + HMAC(32) + NONCE(8).
+The header of each chunk is : ``TYPE(1)` + ``HMAC(32)`` + ``NONCE(8)`` + ``CIPHERTEXT``.
 Encryption and HMAC use two different keys.

+In AES CTR mode you can think of the IV as the start value for the counter.
+The counter itself is incremented by one after each 16 byte block.
+The IV/counter is not required to be random but it must NEVER be reused.
+So to accomplish this Attic initializes the encryption counter to be higher than any previously used counter value before encrypting new data.

+To reduce payload size only 8 bytes of the 16 bytes nonce is saved in the payload, the first 8 bytes are always zeros.
+This does not affect security but limits the maximum repository capacity to only 295 exabytes (2**64 * 16 bytes).

+Encryption keys are either a passphrase, passed through the ``ATTIC_PASSPHRASE`` environment or prompted on the commandline, or stored in automatically generated key files.

 Key files
 ---------